 Dixon JC and Bolitho B (2005–2019b) Report writing, Centre for Continuing Education, Australian National University, Canberra.

-European Commission (2020) English style guide: a handbook for authors and translators in the European Commission, European Commission website, accessed 6 May 2020.
+European Commission (2020) English style guide: a handbook for authors and translators in the European Commission, European Commission.

 Murphy EM with Cadman H (2014) Effective writing: plain English at work, 2nd edn, Lacuna, Westgate.

 Seely J (2001) Oxford everyday grammar, Oxford University Press, Oxford.

 Stilman A (2004) Grammatically correct, Writer’s Digest Books, Ohio.

 Strunk W and White EB (2000) The elements of style, 4th edn, Longman, New York.

 Truss L (2003) Eats, shoots and leaves: the zero tolerance approach to punctuation, Profile Books, London.

 This page was updated Thursday 22 December 2022.